Processors

 A guide on extending Lume with custom processors

-A processor is a function to transform the content of pages just after the page is rendered.
+Processors are functions to transform the content of pages during the build.
+They are executed after the page is rendered so you can use the page.text or page.bytes properties to read and modify the content of the pages.
 Let's see an example of a processor to minify HTML pages:

 function minifyHTML(pages) {